nbperry/mfly-interactive/README.md

 ## Initialize

 1. Upload the Interactive into Airship
 2. Run `mfly-interactive init`.
+See [Explanation for required parameters](#Explanation for required parameters) for details on how to find information requested by this command.
-This command will create `mfly-interactive.config.json` at the root of your Interactive.

-Note: `mfly-interactive.config.json` contains Airship user specific information.
+Note: The `init` command creates `mfly-interactive.config.json` at the root of your Interactive. `mfly-interactive.config.json` contains Airship user specific information.
 Be sure to add it to your `.gitignore` file.

-## Developing an Interactive in the browser:

-To start developing a new Interactive:

-1. Upload the Interactive in Airship.
-2. Create a `mfly-interactive.config.json` file at the root of your Interactive.

 **Please note that local changes to the Interactive will not update the uploaded Interactive.
 When finished making changes, you will need to upload the Interactive in Airship again.**